wimblerobotics/min_max_curr_rviz_overlay/README.md

 *   `critical_value` (float32): The threshold for the critical state.
 *   `critical_if_under` (bool): If true, the state is critical when `current < critical_value`.
 If false, critical when `current > critical_value`.
 *   `critical_animation_type` (uint8): Type of animation for critical state (0: None, 1: Colorize Background, 2: Flash Background).
-*   `critical_service_name` (string): Name of a ROS 2 service (type `wifi_viz/srv/TriggerCriticalAction`) intended to be called when a critical condition is met. **Note:** This C++ plugin currently uses the RViz property "Critical Service Name" to configure the actual service call, not this message field directly.
-This field is primarily for informational purposes or for other potential subscribers.
+*   `critical_service_name` (string): Name of a ROS 2 service (type `wifi_viz/srv/TriggerCriticalAction`) intended to be called when a critical condition is met.
+If this field is non-empty in a received message, the RViz plugin will automatically update its "Critical Service Name" property to this value, potentially changing which service gets called.
 *   `title` (string): Optional title displayed.
 Position depends on `compact` flag and orientation.
 If empty, the topic name is used.
 *   `compact` (bool): If true, uses a more compact layout (e.g., title beside bar in horizontal mode).
 If false, uses the default layout (e.g., title below bar in horizontal mode).
 *   `current_color` (std_msgs/ColorRGBA): Color used to draw the fill of the bar representing the current value.
 Alpha > 0 is required to override the default green/yellow/red gradient.